ChordPro/chordpro/docs/content/ChordPro-Configuration-Generic.md

 The POSIX library function `strftime` is used to render the date, so the format string can use anything that `strftime` understands.
+See its documentation as specified by [The Open Group](https://pubs.opengroup.org/onlinepubs/007908799/xsh/strftime.html).

 ## Instrument description